From hidden FBA fees to overlooked home office write-offs, these 11 deductions could mean the difference between profit and loss in 2025.

 👉 What this means for you: Don’t be afraid to hire help.
 The cost reduces your taxable income, and in many cases, the expertise saves you more than you spend.

-Money spent to get sales is deductible.
+Money spent to get sales is tax deductible.

 What counts: